How Long Before The Oil Spill Spills Over?

 I've talked a bit about this phenomenon before.
 When you know people in the mainstream financial news media and when you also speak regularly with analysts, it becomes impossible to decipher who's parroting who.

-Let's say, for instance, I chat with a reporter on a Wednesday morning about HY energy spreads diverging from HY spreads more generally in response to the crude rout and then, a couple of hours later, I exchange a few e-mails with an energy analyst about the same thing.
+Let's say, for instance, I chat with a reporter on a Wednesday morning about HY energy spreads diverging from HY spreads more generally in response to the crude rout, and then, a couple of hours later, I exchange a few e-mails with an energy analyst about the same thing.

 Fast forward 24 hours and I've written a piece for this platform about HY energy, the analyst has written a note about the same thing, the reporter has written a story about it, the outlet that reporter works for has written another two stories using different visuals to make the same point, and I've done two posts over at HR on top of the piece I posted here.